Upgrading & Migration

 Pitfall 2: Reserved tool-name prefix

-Symptom. defineAgent() throws at build time with a message like tool name 'workspace__box__write_file' uses reserved prefix 'workspace__'.
+Symptom. defineAgent() throws at build time with a message like tool name 'workspace_write_file' uses reserved prefix 'workspace_'.

 Cause.
-Round-2 cluster C reserved the workspace__ prefix unconditionally — even agents without any workspace declaration trip the check, so the prefix's reserved status is a stable contract.
+Round-2 cluster C reserved the workspace_ prefix unconditionally — even agents without a workspace declaration trip the check, so the prefix's reserved status is a stable contract.

 Pitfall 3: writeFile size guard

 Symptom.
-WorkspaceFailedError thrown by the auto-injected workspace__<name>__write_file (or by a custom tool calling ws.fs!.writeFile() directly) with a message about exceeding maxFileSizeMb.
+WorkspaceFailedError thrown by the auto-injected workspace_write_file (or by a custom tool calling ws.fs!.writeFile() directly) with a message about exceeding maxFileSizeMb.

 Cause.
 Cluster D round-2 added a sandbox-side size check; clusters A round-3 and round-4 hardened it across the full provider matrix and fixed an OOM vector where unbounded writes could exhaust the DO heap.